Staff Compensation Administration Policy

 Internal Offer and Counteroffer:

-• If approved, the employee's current department may make a counteroffer up to the hiring department's salary offer for a similar level role, with prior approval at the organization level.
+• The employee's current unit has discretionary authority to make a counteroffer up to the hiring department's salary offer for a similar level role.

 • Neither the employee's current department nor the hiring department can offer more than the hiring department's original salary offer.